 OKR2B56 RV Kayak Rack

-So far, the RV kayak racks we reviewed accepted no wider than 32-inch kayaks.
+So far, the RV kayak racks we reviewed accepted no kayaks wider than 32 inches.
 But what if you need more?

-The OKR2B56 RV kayak rack is pretty much identical to the KR2B56 rack we’ve examined previously.
-But there is one crucial difference: the OKR2B56 rack is 36 inches deep, which is what allows it to fit up to 36-inch wide kayaks.
+The OKR2B56 RV kayak rack is identical to the KR2B56 rack we’ve examined previously.
+But there is one crucial difference: the OKR2B56 rack is 36 inches deep, allowing it to fit up to 36-inch wide kayaks.

 Plus, weighing 99 pounds, the OKR2B56 kayak rack is 9 pounds heavier than the KR2B56.
 On the other hand, its optional bike rack weighs 15 pounds, 3 pounds less than the KR2B56’s bike rack.

 Other than that, the OKR2B56 is identical to the KR2B56 RV kayak rack.
-All in all, as we’ve mentioned above, this rack would be suitable for you if you need more width for your kayaks.
+As mentioned above, this rack would suit you if you need more width for your kayaks.
 Plus, it’s a good choice if you need a bike rack.

 Pros: